anaeem23/portfolio/READMEHW.md

 # 20 React: React Portfolio

-## Your Task
+## Task

-Being a web developer means being part of a community.
-You’ll need a place not only to share your projects while you're applying for jobs or working as a freelancer but also to share your work with other developers and collaborate on projects.

-Your task is to create a portfolio using your new React skills, which will help set you apart from other developers whose portfolios don’t use the latest technologies.
+To create a portfolio using my new React skills, which will help set me apart from other developers whose portfolios don’t use the latest technologies.

-You’ll deploy this application to GitHub Pages.
-Follow the instructions in the Git Guide or consult the [Create React App Docs on GitHub Pages](https://create-react-app.dev/docs/deployment/#github-pages) to create a build that you can deploy.

-**Important:** Be sure to push your codebase to the default branch in GitHub -- NOT your built and deployed code.
-Ensure this happens by using the `gh-pages` branch to host the deployed application's build.
+The portfolio is deployed to GitHub Pages.
+You can find the link to it in [Submissions](#submissions)

 ## User Story